 - The Waltons: the characters mourned the death of Grandpa Zeb during the first episode of the 1978-79 season, after actor Will Geer died shortly after filming had completed for the previous season.

 - Suddenly Susan: Todd Styles, played by David Strickland (the final episode of series 3 was turned into a tribute to the character (and actor)).

 - Cheers: Ernie "Coach" Pantusso, played by Nicholas Colasanto, who suddenly perished from a heart attack.
 He was replaced by Woody.

 - Livia Soprano on The Sopranos, who was Killed Off for Real after actress Nancy Marchand's death.

-- 1970s British kids' show Inigo Pipkin changed its name to Pipkins when the actor playing the title character died, and the character was killed off with him.
+- 1970's British kids' puppet show Inigo Pipkin changed its name to Pipkins when the actor playing the title character died, and the character was killed off with him.
 News of his death was broken to the puppets by his assistant Johnny, (Wayne Laryea), in an episode broadcast in 1974.

 - When Bill Owen died, the character of Compo also passed away, allowing for a funeral arc (and more than a little grieving for the country as a whole).